dortania/OpenCore-Install-Guide/Spoof.md

-So ou need to hide your unsupported GPU?
+So you need to hide your unsupported GPU?
 Well with OpenCore things are slightly different, specifcally that we need to specify to which exact device we want to spoof.
 There's 2 ways we can do this:
 * Spoofing via DeviceProperties
 * Spoofing via SSDT